 Following a layered approach to integration architecture enables abstraction of system specifics.
-This helps for instance when there are diverse backend systems with different data definitions or processes.
-Or where backend systems are slow to change or don’t meet current non-functional requirements such as security, availability or performance.
+This can help when there are diverse backend systems with different data definitions or processes, or where backend systems are slow to change or don’t meet current non-functional requirements such as security, availability or performance.

 Transition to a cloud based integration platform

-The use of a cloud-based integration platform brings all of the well know benefits of the cloud such as quick speed to market, easy of scaling, reduced management and administrative overhead, robustness, reliability and security.
-In the integration space there is a significant amount of innovation by cloud providers (for instance with real-time messaging, streaming of data and serverless compute) so by being part of a cloud ecosystem such as AWS or Azure this provides immediate access to these advances.
+The use of a cloud-based integration platform brings all the well known benefits of the cloud such as quick speed to market, ease of scaling, reduced management and administrative overhead, robustness, reliability and security.
+In the integration space, there is a significant amount of innovation by cloud providers (for instance with real-time messaging, streaming of data and serverless compute) by being part of a cloud ecosystem such as AWS or Azure.
+This provides immediate access to these advances.

 Azure API Management: This is being used to front all of the APIs being created to provide control and administrative capabilities such as security, throttling of traffic, caching of data and version control of APIs.

-Azure Logic Apps: This enables the build of work-flows, processes and transformation of data as well as providing specific system connectors out of the box.
+Azure Logic Apps: This enables the building of workflows, processes and transformation of data as well as providing specific system connectors out of the box.
 This helps to transition from a system view to a process or experience view to provide valuable business services.

 SQL Database: A good old SQL database but supercharged by the cloud is still useful to store lookup and reference data for mapping fields and information between systems